temporalio/terraform-provider-temporalcloud/docs/resources/user.md

 page_title: "temporalcloud_user Resource - terraform-provider-temporalcloud"
 subcategory: ""
 description: |-
   Provisions a Temporal Cloud user.
+To prevent overwriting, include each user's Temporal configuration in one and only one Terraform file.
 ---

 # temporalcloud_user (Resource)

 Provisions a Temporal Cloud user.
+To prevent overwriting, include each user's Temporal configuration in one and only one Terraform file.

 ## Example Usage